Enhance Facility Management and Services for Construction Success

 What role does health and safety compliance play in construction?

-Health and safety compliance is essential for creating a secure working environment.
-Facilities managers ensure that all protection protocols are followed, minimising risks and protecting personnel.
+Health and safety compliance is essential for creating a secure working environment that minimises risks and protects personnel.
+Facilities managers ensure that all protection protocols are followed, conduct regular audits to maintain adherence to CDM 2015 and HSE regulations, and reduce the likelihood of costly incidents, injuries, and legal claims.

 How is resource management handled in facilities management?